mlin/GenomicSQLite/docs/guide_gri.md

   )
 ```

 We fill out the GRI query range using the three coordinate columns of the variants table.
-The level bounds optimization is highly desirable for the "tight loop" of GRI queries during a join.
+The level bounds optimization is highly desirable for the "tight loop" of GRI queries during a big join.
 See also "Advice for big data" below.

 ### Reference genome metadata